Which Boardbag is right for you?

 Surfboards—how we love them, let me count the ways . .
 1-2-3 . . . oh sorry, I could go on forever.

 Lucky for you there is a quick and easy solution—protect your surfboard with a well padded surfboard bag.
-A good boardbag will protect your board from the elements (mainly the sun and heat) and also insulate it against those occasional dings.
+A good boardbag will protect your board from the elements (mainly the sun and heat) and also insulate it against those occasional dings or other life scenarios mentioned above.

 So, let's get back to the boardbag buying basics.

-There are three primary types of surfboard bags (if you consider a sock a bag—which it is, kinda).
+There are four primary types of surfboard bags (if you consider a sock a bag—which it is, kinda).
+The boardbag types are the following:

 Lets take a look at which board bag is right for you and let's look at what you need to look out for when you buy a board bag for your surfboard.